digital-prstv/jrussell.ie/content/racing-lambdas.md

 The lambda function will:

 - take as input Name, Phone, Email, Message and Captcha Response Token.
-- retrieve the captcha service secret from the parameter store (Systems Manageer)
+- retrieve the captcha service secret from the parameter store (Systems Manager)
 - validate the Captcha Response Token
 - send a notification to the website owner using SES
 - send an acknowledgement to the visitor using SES